Archaeological Science (MSc)

 Within your Focus Area programme part, you may pick two courses of a region of your choice.

-- Key developments in European Prehistory
+• Key Developments in European Prehistory

-- Archaeology of the Assyrian Empire
+• The Archaeology of the Assyrian Empire

-- The Archaeology of Roman Imperialism in the Western Mediterranean
+• The Archaeology of the Greek Mediterranean

 Complete overview